 Developed in partnership with the UC Davis School of Medicine, the online program features interactive class assignments that give students access to analytics software and live data sets.

-“Typically, we recommend students have some health care knowledge or on-the-ground experience,” says Misty Avila, program education specialist at UC Davis Extension.
+“Typically, we recommend students have some health care knowledge or on-the-ground experience,” says Misty Avila, program education specialist at UC Davis Continuing and Professional Education.